3-1-1-Codeup/project/README.md

 #### Hypothesis:

-- $H_0$: There is no difference in days before or after due date between the districts.
+- $H_0$ : There is no difference in days before or after due date between the districts.

-- $H_a$: There is a significant difference in days before or after due date between the districts.
+- $H_a$ : There is a significant difference in days before or after due date between the districts.

 #### Results:
 - We reject the null hypothesis that there is no difference in days before or after due date between the districts.